Northwest Territory: Statehood for Ohio

 A Federalist, St. Clair hoped to see two states made of the old Ohio Country to increase Federalist power in Congress.
 He was resented by Ohio Democratic-Republicans for his apparent partisanship, high-handedness and arrogance in office.
 In 1802, his opposition to plans for Ohio statehood led President Thomas Jefferson to remove him from office as territorial governor.
 He thus played no part in the organizing of the state of Ohio in 1803.
 The first Ohio Constitution provided for a weak governor and a strong legislature, in part a reaction to St. Clair's method of governance.

 In preparation for Ohio's statehood, Congress split the Northwest Territory into two sections in 1800.
 A new territory, Indiana Territory, encompassed all land west of the present Indiana–Ohio border and its northward extension to Lake Superior, except for a wedge-shaped area of present-day Indiana in the southeast known as "the gore".
-It, along with everything east of the new territory remained part of the Northwest Territory.
+It, along with everything east of the new territory, remained part of the Northwest Territory.

 This legislation was signed into law by President John Adams on May 7, 1800, and became effective on July 4.
-Later, on April 30, 1802, Congress passed an enabling act for Ohio that authorized the residents of the eastern portion of the Northwest Territory to form a state constitution and government, and be admitted to the Union.
+On April 30, 1802, Congress passed an enabling act for Ohio that authorized the residents of the eastern portion of the Northwest Territory to form a state constitution and government, and be admitted to the Union.
 When Ohio was admitted as the 17th state on March 1, 1803, the land not included in the new state, including the gore, became part of Indiana Territory, and the Northwest Territory went out of existence.

 Ongoing disputes with the British over the region were a contributing factor to the War of 1812.
 Britain irrevocably ceded claim to the former Northwest Territory with the Treaty of Ghent in 1814.